toddym42/FuToA-game/README.md

 # FuToA-game
-A numbers based puzzle game.
+Prototype for a numbers based puzzle game.